Quetzal-framework/quetzal-CRUMBS/README.md

 -------------------------------------------------------------------------------
 # :film_strip: Visualizations

+## Simple 2D rendering

-This `animate` function facilitates visual checks of the impact of landscape features or other parameters on the simulation:
+>:bulb: The `animate` function facilitates visual checks of the impact of landscape features or other parameters on the simulation:
 - If you have a multi-band raster representing a dynamic landscape (*e.g.,* using `get_chelsa` or `crumbs.interpolate`), you can easily perform a visual check of the landscape dynamics before to run the simulations
 - If you chose to log the demographic history from Quetzal-EGGS programs (option `log-history=history.tif` in the EGG configuration file), then you can convert it into an animation using CRUMBS.